andhikakristian/andhikakristian/README.md

 - 👋 Hi, I’m @andhikakristian
 - 👀 I’m interested in Software Engineering and all about Tech
-- 🌱 I’m currently learning Fullstack Typescript Development
+- 🌱 I’m currently learning Fullstack Development
 - 💞️ I’m looking to collaborate on Software Development Web/Mobile
 <!---
 andhikakristian/andhikakristian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.